-Hannes Stephan graduated from King’s College London and completed his PhD at Keele University in 2009 (on the cultural politics of genetically modified organisms).
+Hannes Stephan completed his PhD at Keele University in 2009 (on the cultural politics of genetically modified organisms).

 Since then, he worked as a research fellow at Keele University and at Lund University, Sweden, joining the University of Stirling in 2012.
-He teaches three environment-related modules and conducts research on international and national environmental politics.
+He teaches three undergraduate environment-related modules, a postgraduate module on resource conflicts, and conducts research on environmental politics and energy politics/policy.

-His current research examines low-carbon energy transitions through the lenses of energy security, energy justice, narrative politics, and discourse coalitions, with a particular focus on unconventional gas extraction (shale gas, underground coal gasification).
+His current research examines low-carbon energy transitions through the lenses of energy security, energy justice, narrative politics/policy, and discourse coalitions, with a particular focus on unconventional gas extraction (shale gas).

-He is a co-convenor of the Environmental Politics Standing Group of the European Consortium for Political Research (ECPR).
+He was a co-convenor of the Environmental Standing Group of the European Consortium for Political Research (ECPR) between 2011 and 2019.